Pav-Van/Disaster-Response-Pipeline/README.md

 ## File Descriptions

-The preliminary code is kept in the "Jupyter Notebook" directory.
-The "workspace" directory contains three python scripts, to HTML files, two csv files holding the raw data, one generate database file with the clean data used to train the model, and a pickle file that holds the trained model.
+* Juptyer Notebooks
+    * categories.csv # data to process
+    * DisasterResponse.db # database to save clean data to
+    * ETL Pipeline Preperation.ipynb # Preliminary ETL pipeline code
+    * messages.csv # data to process
+    * ML Pipeline Preparation.ipynb # Preliminary ML pipeline code
+    * Pipeline_log.pkl # Preliminary saved model

+* workspace
+    * app
+        * templates
+            * go.html # classification result page of web app
+            * master.html # main page of web app
+        * run.py # Flask file that runs app
+    * data
+        * disaster_categories.csv # data to process
+        * disaster_messages.csv # data to process
+        * DisasterResponse.db # database to save clean data to
+        * process_data.py # Python script that cleans data
+    * models
+        * classifier.pkl # saved model
+        * train_classifier.py # Python script that creates the classifier

+* .gitignore # holds filenames that are not tracked by Git
+* LICENSE.md # MIT License information
+* README.md

 ## Results

 The classifer I used (Logistic Regression) does an average job at categorizing the messages.
 There is still alot of room for improvement.
 Testing different classifiers would probably help the accuracy of the classification.
 Based on the heatmap, it looks like a vast majority of the categories do not correlate with each other.
-The "related" category was used the most in the training data, followed by "aid_related" and "weather_related"
+The "related" category was used the most in the training data, followed by the "aid_related" and "weather_related" categories

 ## Licensing, Authors, Acknowledgements